You're not stuck because

 Expansive view from the summit — clarity at last

 What I built for myself became the book.
 Not a motivational speech.
 Not another self-help framework.
-The system I needed when I was in The Fog — with a man who’s been there walking beside you.
+The system I needed when I was in The Fog — and the kind of guidance only a man who’s been there can give.

 The Destination